Kitware/CMake/Help/manual/cmake.1.rst

  The :command:`message` command will only output messages of the specified log level or higher.
 The default log level is ``STATUS``.

+ To make a log level persist between CMake runs, set :variable:`CMAKE_MESSAGE_LOG_LEVEL` as a cache variable instead.
+ If both the command line option and the variable are given, the command line option takes precedence.

  For backward compatibility reasons, ``--loglevel`` is also accepted as a synonym for this option.